refactor-group/.github/profile/README.md

 2. Architect and design embedded software subsystems and APIs
 3. Development of the main embedded Edge application in Rust (edge-rs)
 4. Development of a device → cloud backend communications subsystem and API (e.g. RESTful + JSON)
-5. ESP32 WiFi driver development in Rust for the Pimoroni Wireless Pack for Pico
+5. ESP32 WiFi driver development in Rust for the Adafruit Airlift/Pimoroni Wireless Pack for Pico
 6. Other sensor driver development in Rust (TBD)
 7. Architect and implement a CI/CD strategy
 8. Architect and implement an automated testing strategy